najmamat/swa-recyklace-elektro/service-oriented/advantages-disadvantages.md

 - Managing multiple services introduces complexity in deployment, orchestration, and monitoring.
 - Requires robust DevOps practices to handle the complexity.

-### 2. Performance Overhead
+### 2. Performance Limitations
-- Communication between services, often via network calls, adds latency compared to in-process calls.
-- Serialization and deserialization of data can increase processing time.
+- Services relying on network calls may experience performance overhead, such as latency, particularly when communicating with external APIs like carriers or sales platforms.

 ### 3. Testing Challenges
 - Testing an entire system can be difficult due to dependencies and inter-service communication.